osu-crypto/libOTe/REV_CUCKOO_HASH_ANALYSIS.md

 coin-tossing step.
 The current RevCuckoo use is semi-honest, so malicious coin-tossing is a separate question.

-For RingLPN, the complete bound assumes an ideal uniform shuffle, ideal random linear maps, and uniform block offsets.
-It does not cover a malicious party that biases joint sampling.
+For RingLPN, the unfiltered bound assumes an ideal uniform shuffle, ideal random linear maps, and uniform block offsets.
+Section 9 extends it to the specified independent local support-only filter.
+Neither covers a malicious party that biases joint sampling.
 The AnyField caller still needs its own input-distribution analysis.